 Non-Statutory Public Hearings are provided at the discretion of the municipality to allow the community an opportunity to obtain information or provide comment regarding planning applications or bylaws that may affect residents.
 Some examples of bylaws that have significant effect on citizens are animal or traffic control.

-The Okotoks Municipal Centre and Council Chamber are currently closed due to COVID-19 restrictions and Council Meetings and Public Hearings are being held remotely.
-As set out by the Municipal Affairs Meeting Procedures (COVID-19 Suppression) Regulation, citizens are able to participate in Public Hearings in one of the following ways:
+The Town has transitioned away from COVID-19 regulations and the Municipal Centre Council Chamber is now open to the public; citizens are able to participate in Public Hearings in one of the following ways:

 - email written submissions;

 - drop-off submissions in the Municipal Centre drop box;

 - mail written submissions to the Town of Okotoks;

 - request to appear live via remote access; or